 Each fellow will receive a one-time payment at the start of the academic year to be used for educational expenses.
-First year fellows will receive \$1,000 for educational fund expenses.
+Fellows will receive \$2,000 for PGY IV, \$2,500 for PGY V, and \$3,000 for PGY VI for educational fund expenses.
 Some examples of educational expenses may include, but are not limited to meeting, educational butterfly ultrasound, iPad, books, online educational material, and board examinations.
-It is the responsibility of the resident to manage their educational fund expenses.
+It is the responsibility of the fellow to manage their educational fund expenses.